Roy Pienaar: Early life and career

 Pienaar was born at Johannesburg in 1961 and educated at St Stithians College.
 He was a promising youth cricketer and by the age of 14 was playing club cricket in the Transvaal Premier League.
 By 16 he had broken in to the Transvaal B team and in late 1979, at age 18, was playing for the Transvaal A team which dominated the Currie Cup during the late 1970s and early 1980s.

 After moving to play for Western Province in 1981–82, Pienaar captained the South African Universities side for a number of seasons, including against the rebel Australian XI which toured South Africa in 1985–86.
 He moved to play for Northern Transvaal ahead of the 1985–86 season and also captained the South African Defence Force cricket team and South African Cricket Board's Presidents XI during this period, the later team against another rebel Australian touring side in 1986–87.
 He played in four unofficial One Day International matches for the South Africa representative XI against the Australian XI in February 1987.
 He was the South African Cricket Annual Cricketer of the Year in 1983.

 Playing in England

 Later in 1987 Pienaar first played in England for Kent County Cricket Club.
 He was drafted in as a replacement for injured overseas player Eldine Baptiste, initially as a temporary replacement.
 Pienaar eventually played three summers at Kent, making a favourable impression, both scoring runs and taking "important wickets" during the sides second-placed 1988 County Championship campaign.
 Knee injuries, however, limited his bowling in 1989, and Pienaar was forced to cancel his Kent contract.
-He had previously played league cricket for Bradford St Lawrence in 1980.
+He had previously played league cricket for Pudsey St Lawrence in 1980.